-Capella, Alpha Aurigae, is the brightest star in Auriga constellation and the sixth brightest star in the sky.
-The only stars in the northern celestial hemisphere brighter than Capella are Arcturus in Boötes constellation and Vega in Lyra, and the only other brighter star visible from northern latitudes is Sirius in the southern constellation Canis Major. … [Read more…]
+Capella, also known as Alpha Aurigae or the Goat Star, is the brightest star in Auriga and the sixth brightest star in the sky.
+The only stars in the northern celestial hemisphere brighter than Capella are Arcturus in Boötes constellation and Vega in Lyra.
+The only other star visible from northern latitudes that is brighter … [Read more…]

 Betelgeuse, Alpha Orionis, is the second brightest star in Orion constellation and the ninth brightest star in the sky.
 It is a supergiant star, distinctly red in colour, located at an approximate distance of 643 light years from Earth.
-Betelgeuse is an evolved star, one expected to explode as a supernova in a relatively near … [Read more…]
+It is an evolved star, one expected to explode as a supernova in a relatively near … [Read more…]

 The Large Magellanic Cloud (LMC) is a dwarf irregular galaxy located on the border between the constellations Dorado and Mensa.
 The galaxy is believed to be a satellite of the Milky Way and a member of the Local Group of galaxies, which includes about 30 galaxies that are loosely bound together by their gravitation.

+Alpha Centauri is the nearest star system to the Sun, located at a distance of only 4.37 light years or 1.34 parsecs from Earth.
+Alpha Centauri is the brightest star in Centaurus constellation and the third brightest star in sky.
+It is only slightly brighter than Arcturus in Boötes constellation and Vega in Lyra.
 The … [Read more…]

-Alpha Centauri is the nearest star system to the Sun, located at a distance of 4.37 light years or 1.34 parsecs from Earth.
-It is the brightest star in Centaurus constellation and the third brightest star in sky, only slightly brighter than Arcturus in Boötes constellation and Vega in Lyra.
-Alpha Centauri is also known … [Read more…]